Rett syndrome clinics in the UK

 Professor Santosh – Consultant Child & Adolescent Psychiatrist, Centre for Interventional Paediatric Psychopharmacology & Rare Diseases (CIPPRD) Maudsley Hospital, London.

-The CIPP Rett Centre is focused on cohesive clinical management of the symptoms of Rett syndrome for patients of all ages with a particular emphasis on emotional, behavioural and autonomic dysfunction including breathing irregularities, anxiety, agitation, dystonia, sleep etc.
+The CIPP Rett Centre is focused on cohesive clinical management of the symptoms of Rett syndrome with a particular emphasis on emotional, behavioural and autonomic dysfunction including breathing irregularities, anxiety, agitation, dystonia, sleep etc.

 • Dr Dan Lumsden